Dog Reactivity on Walks Explained

 Managing Triggers Correctly

-Removing Triggers You Create
+Removing Unnecessary Triggers

 Staying Calm and Consistent

-Dogs notice small details.
+Dogs notice everything.

 Patience Matters